Docky37/alerts/readme.md

 		}

-**POST - http://localhost:8080/person**   >>> add the person in DB persons table, if this person is not already recorded in DB. for example you can add 'Tenley Boyd' with this JSON raw body (Do not add an id):
+**POST - http://localhost:8080/person**   >>> add the person in DB persons table, if this person is not already recorded in DB. for example you can add 'Tenley Boyd' with this JSON raw body:

 		{
 		    "firstName": "Tenley",